mattermost/docs/source/install/config-proxy-nginx.rst

   - If you're going to use Let's Encrypt to manage your SSL certificate, stop here at step 3 here and see the `NGINX HTTP/2 & SSL product documentation <https://docs.mattermost.com/install/config-ssl-http2-nginx.html>`__ for details.
   - You'll need valid SSL certificates in order for NGINX to pin the certificates properly.
 Additionally, your browser must have permissions to accept the certificate as a valid CA-signed certificate.
-  - Examples in this documentation are using a private IP address, which may not match your network configuration.
+  - Note that the IP address included in the examples in this documentation may not match your network configuration.
   - In cases where the local machine resolves ``localhost`` to more than one IP address (IPv4 or IPv6), we recommend using ``127.0.0.1`` instead of ``localhost``.

 .. code-block:: none